arton0306/Configure/note/systemverilog.md

 ### default value
 *  4-state integral: 'X
 *  2-state integral: '0
 *  The default initialization value for a net shall be the value z.
+The trireg net is an exception.
+The trireg net shall default to the value x.
 (1800-2017 page 98)

 ### integer literal constants (2017 5.7.1)
 *  1st form: simple decimal number